Train-In-Blocks-Ltd/Landing/content/blog/women-in-fitness-key-influencers.md

 Today, it's impossible to imagine going for a run or popping into a fitness class without a sports bra.
 But it wasn’t until 1977 that Lisa Lindahl, diagnosed with epilepsy aged four, created a girl's favourite workout partner.
 After picking up the habit of jogging, Lindahl began working on prototypes for a more supportive fitness bra.

 After several attempts, costume designer and Lindahl's business partner Polly Smith sewed two jockstraps together and Lindahl tested it on a run.
 This became the first workable sports bra prototype.
 The design of the “jockbra”—later known as the jogbra, and now the sports bra —has been improved and improved over the years, so much so its now an essential part of every girl's workout and exercise raison d'etre.
-In the "About" section on her website, there is the full story of Lindahl's life changing invention and the story of the "jogbra."  <http://www.lisalindahl.com/about/>
+In the "About" section on her website, there is the full story of Lindahl's life changing invention.  <http://www.lisalindahl.com/about/>

 <markdown-image src="lisalindahl.jpeg" alt="lisa lindahl></markdown-image> (lisalindahl.com)